 - Underneath you’ll see the password, this is what you need to join.

 - Add the details to your laptop’s WiFi settings, and you’re good to go.

 It’s important to bear in mind that using your phone as a hotspot uses your personal mobile data.
 Also, remember to go back to the settings on your mobile and turn off the hotspot when you get home, to make use of the speeds from your home WiFi instead.

 How much data does streaming video use?

-If you’ve not been organised and downloaded entertainment before you’ve left the house, you might wonder how streaming on the go affects your data usage.
+If you’ve not downloaded entertainment before you’ve left the house, you might wonder how streaming on the go affects your data usage.